Orchestre de chambre de Paris

-Lars Vogt, musical director
+Lars Vogt, music director

 The orchestra performs throughout Greater Paris with concerts at the Philharmonie, where it is a resident ensemble, at Théâtre des Champs-Élysées, Théâtre du Châtelet, MC93, as well as other venues in proximity to the metropolitan population, in addition to developing numerous international tours.
 As a musical actor engaged in its city, the orchestra has developed a civic approach that aims to reach all segments of the population, including persons in situations of precarity or social exclusion—as brilliantly illustrated by the recent musical projects created with the beneficiaries of emergency shelters in Paris or inmates of the Meaux-Chauconin correctional facility.